kreauniv/comp308/source/lambda.rst

 in Church's world are functions, and the only thing you can do with them is to apply them to other things (which are ... functions) ... and he claimed that all of what's computable is expressible using these!
-What's known as the `Church-Turing thesis`_ is the proof that Church's "lambda calculus" is equivalent in its universality to Alan Turing's "Turing machine".
+What's known as the `Church-Turing thesis`_ is the proof that Church's "λ calculus" is equivalent in its universality to Alan Turing's "Turing machine".

 .. _Church-Turing thesis: https://en.wikipedia.org/wiki/Church%E2%80%93Turing_thesis

-Take a moment to digest that large claim, for the :rkt:`lambda` construct in Scheme is directly based on that foundational insight.
+Take a moment to digest that large claim, for the :rkt:`λ` construct in Scheme is directly based on that foundational insight.
 In studying programming languages, we repeatedly encounter this idea of "we can express X in terms of Y" and where we make larger sets of these "X"s for our convenience where a much